ChamanAgrawal/GSoC19_Report/README.md

 The trac server consists of tickets, like a Github issue, that contains all the information related to discussions, commits, and codebase changes.

 As part of GSoC'19, I have worked on SageMath's combinatorics module.
-The project was broadly divided into two parts:
+The project was broadly divided into three parts:

 * Refactoring the existing code to a modular design pattern
-* Implementing new algorithms related to Robinson–Schensted–Knuth (RSK) correspondence.
+* Implementing new algorithms related to Robinson–Schensted–Knuth (RSK) correspondence
-* Implementing/modifying combinatorial object classes to support new algorithms.
+* Implementing/modifying combinatorial object classes to support new algorithms

 The RSK correspondence provides a one-to-one mapping between matrices and pairs of objects called semistandard Young tableaux, which are a finite collection of boxes, or cells, arranged in a particular order and satisfying certain conditions.
-So, for each matrix, the RSK algorithm will give a unique pair of semistandard Young tableaux.
+So, for each matrix, the RSK algorithm gives a unique pair of semistandard Young tableaux.
 The RSK algorithm constructs the first tableau by successively inserting the values from the matrix according to a specific rule called insertion rule, while the second tableau records the evolution of the first tableau's shape during the construction.
 An insection rule defines the procedure of inserting a new element into a Young tableau.
 Different insertion rules result in different correspondences, and many of these have been thoroughly studied in combinatorics.

 Here is the summary of the all work I did in the project (Reference ticket [#27846](https://trac.sagemath.org/ticket/27846)).